trevortombe/covidgraphs/index.md

 as the basis for most of shares reported on this site.
 Other sources may differ for this reason.

-COVID vaccination update for August 22, 2021 (reports as of 11 PM ET):
+COVID vaccination update for August 23, 2021 (reports as of 7 PM ET):

--   Shots reported today: 75,782 (75% 2nd doses)
+-   Shots reported today \*: 121,322 (71% 2nd doses)
--   Total shots given: 52,379,446
+-   Total shots given: 52,500,768
--   Age 12+ w/ 1+ Shots: 82.6%
+-   Age 12+ w/ 1+ Shots: 82.7%
--   Age 18+ w/ 1+ Shots: 82.6% (est)
+-   Age 18+ w/ 1+ Shots: 82.7% (est)
--   Shots per 100 people: 136.8
+-   Shots per 100 people: 137.1
--   People fully vaccinated: 24,767,249
+-   People fully vaccinated: 24,853,519
 -   Doses distributed: 63,487,174
--   Share of distributed doses administered: 82.5%
+-   Share of distributed doses administered: 82.7%
--   Inventory: 88.5 days (at avg pace)
+-   Inventory: 92.8 days (at avg pace)

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

-Note: Weekend updates are incomplete
+Note: Includes some weekend doses

 ![](Plots/plot_total.png)

-Our 7-day average pace of giving shots: 125,512/day over the past week and 140,174/day the week prior.Canada’s pace has slowed recently.
-We’re now 77% below our June 30 peak average of 542,779.
+Our 7-day average pace of giving shots: 118,436/day over the past week and 136,968/day the week prior.Canada’s pace has slowed recently.
+We’re now 78% below our June 30 peak average of 542,779.
 Though slower than previously, we are currently on pace for 75%+ of those aged 12+ to be fully vaccinated by August 26